 Lincoln Navigator Interior

-- "Luxuriously soft leather upholstery and real-wood interior trim are standard.
-The premium ambiance is let down by low-budget switchgear feel, painted plastic panels, and a few too many unpadded surfaces." -- Consumer Guide (2012)
+- "Standard high-end leather upholstery and real-wood interior trim give the interior an upscale feel.
+However, the premium ambiance is compromised by low-budget switchgear feel, painted plastic panels, and a few too many unpadded surfaces." -- Consumer Guide (2013)

-- "The Navigator's strong point is a luxurious interior with ample space for passengers in all three rows. ..." -- Left Lane News
+- "The Navigator's strong point is a luxurious interior with ample space for passengers in all three rows in part due to an independent rear suspension which frees up third row legroom and also pays dividends for handling." -- Left Lane News

 Next Steps: Lincoln Navigator